Redkiller5451/Powerplay/README.md

 ## COVENANT MINIONS

 ### Brewer (Evil, Covenant)
-One card randomly has one of three affects: Mad, Corrupted or Unknown Obstacle.
+One card randomly has one of three affects: Mad, Corrupted or Block.

 ### Cult Member (Evil, Covenant)
 I do nothing.